-The present study evaluates the relationships outlined in Fig. 1.1, by meeting the following objectives: 1.) determine how coral growth has varied over the last 30 years by analyzing density banding in multiple coral cores; 2.) determine the relationship between sea surface temperature (SST) and Sr/Ca measured in the cores and SST and coral growth; 3.) determine whether including coral growth parameters can improve the accuracy of the Sr/Ca-SST model; and 4.) discuss potential environmental factors which may influence the accuracy of the Sr/Ca-SST proxy.
+The present study evaluates the relationships outlined in Fig. 1.1, by meeting the following objectives: 1.) determine how coral growth varied between 1985-2010 by analyzing density banding in multiple coral cores; 2.) determine the relationship between SST and coral Sr/Ca, and SST and coral growth; 3.) determine whether including coral growth parameters can improve the accuracy of the Sr/Ca-SST model; and 4.) discuss potential environmental factors which may influence the accuracy of the Sr/Ca-SST proxy.
 As a result of uncovering some unexpected Sr/Ca-SST relationships, the potential for other metal/Ca-SST proxies is also briefly explored.